POCO F2 Pro Review — good sequels can be hard to make

 Sure, you do give up on some niceties you would expect from a full blown flagship.
 There’s no wireless charging here, the popup camera means no ingress protection, it feels rather hefty with a top-heavy bias and the screen runs at just 60 Hz, instead of the high refresh rate screens that many other flagships tout.
 But, for the money you pay, you get a flagship killer that’s priced significantly less than the regular flagships, with most of the key features here.
 Fans of the original POCO F1 will remind you that the POCO F2 Pro costs nearly double the first one.
-Well, you are really paying for a much more premium device this time around, and I see no problem in that.
+Well, you are really paying for a much more premium device this time around, and I think it is well justified.

 Our thanks to Xiaomi Malaysia for sending us the POCO F2 Pro for review.